Lab 1: Drawing with Turtles

 setup(400, 300) # changes canvas size to 400 wide and 300 high. # Must be done before any drawings occur. # In general, we will stick with the default turtle canvas size.

-Part A: Basic shapes: Circle face
+Step 2: Basic shapes: Circle face

 Turtle graphics can create common shapes like circles, squares, rectangles, polygons and lines.
 You can also add text as well.